open-cloud/open-cloud.github.io.old/0_overview.md

 ###Access Control

-XOS defines a role-based approach to access control, where a user with a particular role is granted privileges in the context (scope) of some set of objects.
+XOS uses role-based approach access control, where a user with a particular role is granted privileges in the context (scope) of some set of objects.

 * **User:** A principle that invokes operations on objects and uses